Turning Any Image into a Minecraft Skin

 One important aspect is to ensure that your skin exports/saves as a PNG file image and not as a JPEG.
 This is due to the JPEG file format not featuring any type of Alpha layer, which is the transparency layer.

 After either saving or exporting this file, you can head to Minecraft.net to easily apply this new skin to either the slim Minecraft model or the classic Minecraft model.
 After applying this new skin, restarting your Minecraft client will reflect this new skin.

 Alternative Method: Using a Skin Editor

-Another option that does limit the options of this skin is if, after step number 5, you send that file to a skin editor, which allows you to preview how the skin will look when applied.
+Another option that does limit the options of skin editing is if, after step number 5, you send that file to a skin editor.
+This allows you to preview how the skin will look when applied.
 The limitation of using these skin editors is that moving the image around the skin will be impossible, but it does make seeing the edits easier overall when compared to the previous method listed above.
-This does limit the overall customization that the previous method can offer.
+However, in our experience, this does limit the overall customization that the previous method can offer.

 In the MinecraftSkin editor, below the color wheel and the navigator, there is a button that states upload from the computer.
 After pressing this button, you can upload the PNG file and take a quick preview of what your skin will now look like.

 Alternative Method: Hire a Professional from Fiverr